 “Is Caroline coming today Punkie?”

 “Yes Mom, she’ll be here at 9 o’clock.”
-I answered if it was a weekday.
+I answered if it were a weekday.

 “Oh.
 That’s good eh Punk?”